rnx2024/RF-Model-for-Job-Rejection/README.md

 ## Predicting Job Rejections using Random Forest Model

 This project trains an RF model to predict rejections using a dataset of more than 25K jobs.
 The data is preprocessed and fed into a Random Forest Regressor model to predict the probability of rejection based on various features.

+This is to make clear that in training the model no applicant data is used.
+Without considering applicant-specific details like qualifications, skills, or experience, predictions are far less accurate.
+It would reduce the process to broad generalizations that don't account for individual merit.
+As such, this project merely wants to illustrate the process of training RF model with raw data and how to avoid overfitting.

 # Features